How We’re Different

 Long-Term = Real Change

 Real change takes time.
 Studies show achieving one year of sobriety doubles a person’s chances of staying sober forever.
-No Longer Bound’s program affords men the time they need to uncover the root cause of their addiction and figure out why life seems so hard.
+No Longer Bound’s program affords men the time they need to uncover the root causes of their addiction so they can experience lasting change.

 When we say faith-based, we don’t mean Bible summer camp.
 We mean we believe long-term sobriety and relational health comes from intimacy with God, self, and others.
-Because we want to help residents figure out who God is, we have created a safe environment to express doubt and explore questions.
+To help men discover who God is, No Longer Bound is a safe environment for expressing doubt and exploring questions.

 Our Graduates Work

 Once our residents get sober, they need a good job.
 Maybe they want a whole new career.
 Work can be more than just a way to pay the bills.
 The right career can provide meaning and purpose.
 NLB’s job training and our network of supporters means 100% of our men find full-time jobs by the time they graduate.

 Family Reconciliation is a process, not a one-time event.
-Weekly Family Recovery meetings, monthly workshops and family therapy are designed to support our residents and their loved ones as they navigate forgiveness, acceptance, boundaries, and restoration.
+Weekly Family Recovery meetings and ongoing family and marriage counseling are designed to support our residents and their loved ones as they navigate forgiveness, acceptance, boundaries, and restoration.